 However, in practice, many issues are reported with installed ventilation systems not providing the expected flowrates or leading to discomfort (noise, draught, etc.).
 Therefore, in more and more countries new energy performance regulations now impose the inspection of ventilation systems at commissioning.

-The objective of this webinar is to present those new requirements in Ireland, Germany and France.
+The objective of this webinar was to present those new requirements in Ireland, Germany and France.

 Programme (Brussels time)